Child Arrangement Order

-The law says that the welfare of the children in a family must come first during any relationship breakdown.
+Child law states that the welfare of the children in a family must come first during any relationship breakdown.
 We will work hard to negotiate an arrangement for the children that both parties, and the children themselves, are happy with.
-This will include where the children should live as well as any other arrangements that are relevant.
+This will include where the children should live as well as any other contact arrangements and care arrangements that are relevant.

+Filling out a Child Arrangement Order form can be a stressful process for any parent or child.
 We have found that where parents can agree child arrangements between themselves, the child or children will respond far more positively than when the court is required to impose such arrangements by court order.
-At Eric Robinson Solicitors, our specialist family lawyers have extensive experience of the law relating to children and in the handling of cases involving parents, grandparents or siblings, which can include:
+At Eric Robinson Solicitors, our specialist family solicitors pride themselves on client care and have handled cases involving parents, grandparents, siblings, or step-parents, which can include:

 - child arrangements: live with orders